top of page

 Chester Train Station

-Built by Sir William MacKenzie and Donald Mann circa 1905 the Chester Train Station was once a full service station built by for their Halifax and South Western Railway Company.
+Built by Sir William MacKenzie and Donald Mann circa 1905, the Chester Train Station was once a full service station built for their Halifax and South Western Railway Company.

 frontoftrainstation1530395412_edited_edited_edited.jpg